sahil9001/Hack-A-Sol_NEXA/README.md

   This project can be extended to facilitate vaccinations for any other future pandemics or diseases.

+### How to Run

+1. App:
+   - The APK is there on our github.
+You can install it on your device.
+2. Web:
+   - Our Web is hosted on https://hard-coder05.github.io/Hack-A-Sol_NEXA/
+   - Username : user@example.com
+   - Password : abcd1234

 ## Team Members - Domains

 All the team members are from National Institute of Technology pursuing Computer Science and Engineering in the 2nd Year.